Scholarly Record: Early Learning Sports Development

 Kayden, B.J.
 (2025) · Academia.edu

+Names and resolves the central paradox of youth sports — how the same system produces elite athletes and a 70% dropout rate.
 Addresses the central tension in early learning sports: how to connect young children to athletic development systems while protecting them from the harms those systems routinely produce.
-Establishes the Four Dimensions framework — Developmental Interconnection, Cultural Protection, Flow Optimization, and Parent Integration — as simultaneous, non-negotiable design requirements.
+Establishes the Four Dimensions framework — Developmental Interconnection, Cultural Protection, Flow Optimization, and Parent Integration — as simultaneous, non-negotiable design requirements and formally documented contributions to the field.

 Related Reading: